 Some casinos allow Surrender.
 This allows players to surrender without a fight.
 This means that you give up the opportunity to play out your hand and automatically lose half of your bet.

-Even though Surrender is offered, there are many players who do not know how best to use this option.
-Some don't want to "give up" without a fight, and others stay put out of fear.
-Here, the middle ground via Surrender would be better.
-Because this way you get back at least 50% of the bet, while in 70% of the cases it is 0 and in 30% of the cases it is 100%.
+Even if Surrender is offered, there are many players who do not know how best to use this option.
+Some don't want to "give up" without a fight and others are scared stiff.
+The middle way via Surrender would be better here.
+Because this way you get at least 50% of the stake back, while in 70% of cases it is 0 and in 30% of cases it is 100%.
 What

 In fact, Surrender is always the best option when your odds of winning are less than 25% as in a 16 against a 10.